 2) 30 to 40 minutes – This is the last 10 minutes.
 During this time, you need to answer the Conditional based sets or Question-based sets.
 You won’t be in a state of panic and you can attend at least 3 or 4 questions during this time.

 Important Note: According to most experts, LRDI is a scoring section, and hence, practicing and revising more from this section can help you score more marks.

 Regarding Verbal Ability & Reading Comprehension (VARC), we too stand with the advice of the experts that candidates should continue revising from the books they had been referring to till date.

-The sectional time-limit of CAT 2020 exam is 40 minutes for General category students and 60 minutes for PwD category students.
-This time limit has been revised and reduced this year.
+The sectional time-limit of CAT 2022 exam is 40 minutes for General category students and 53 minutes for PwD category students.

 No. Candidates will have to follow the chronology of the question paper.
 They can move ahead by completing every section.
 There will be no option to answer the questions as per their own choice.

 How many sections are there in the CAT exam?